QPixel/FNRewardClaimer/ReadMe.md

 ## I made this discord bot to help anyone who is to lazy to claim their STW rewards.

+If you have any problems while running this bot, please DM me on discord at QPixel#0001

 ### Prerequisites

-> You need to install node in order to run this app.
+> ##### You need to install NodeJS in order to run this app and have bought STW

 ### How to Run